semgrep/semgrep-docs/docs/writing-rules/glossary.md

 Cross file analysis can be paired with taint analysis to detect unsanitized variables flowing from a source to a sink.

-Also known as **interfile analysis**.
-Available in Semgrep Pro Engine.

 ## Cross-function analysis

-This analysis traces or tracks data and its transformations across functions in a single file, such as when a globally-scoped variable is defined in one function but used in another.
+This analysis traces or tracks data and its transformations across functions in a single file, such as when a globally scoped variable is defined in one function but used in another.

 Also known as **intrafile** or **interprocedural** analysis.
 Available in Semgrep Pro Engine.